absingh927/zentalk/zentalk/README.md

 - `yarn` to install dependencies for the application.
 - `yarn start` to launch application.
 It will automatically open to `localhost:3000`
+  - Make sure you are in the /zentalk folder when you run `start`.

 - Uses Reactstrap compoents to build layout in Bootstrap 4.
 It uses flexbox!
 - The application is mobile friendly.